-Feelings of inadequacy (feeling not good enough) are emotions that can show up as your child not feeling good enough, not believing in themself, or not having confidence.
+Feelings of inadequacy (feeling not good enough) are emotions which can show up as a child not feeling good enough, not believing in themselves, or not having confidence.
 It can feel like being unworthy.
 Feeling not good enough can happen to any of us.
 Like any emotion, feelings of inadequacy can result from many things.

 What Does It Feel Like?

 - Not believing in oneself

 - Like everything is awful

 You might also notice a child/youth acting out or avoiding others.
 They might also not want to try new things because they feel they are not good enough to try.
 It can show up in many ways.

 How to Cope With Feelings of Inadequacy